marcduiker/azure-functions-university/lessons/dotnet6/http/README.md

 # HTTP Trigger (.NET 6)

+Watch the recording of this lesson [on YouTube 🎥](https://youtu.be/aifFp86G3tI).

 ## Goal 🎯

 The goal of this lesson is to create your first function which can be triggered by doing an HTTP GET or POST to the function endpoint.